strongalex/strongalex.github.io/projects/RCSailboat.md

 layout: project
 type: project
 image: img/cotton/cotton-square.png
-title: "Cotton"
+title: "RC Sailboat"
-date: 2014
+date: 2025
 published: true
 labels:
-  - Lisp
+  - Onshape
-  - GitHub
+  - 3D Printing
-summary: "A text adventure game that I developed for ICS 313."
+summary: "A 3D printable Sailboat that I modeled and 3D printed over the summer."
 ---

 <img class="img-fluid" src="../img/cotton/cotton-header.png">

-Cotton is a horror-style text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
-Slightly more interesting and convoluted!
-(It is not that scary.)

-To give you a flavor of the game, here is an excerpt from one run:
+The sailboat is a simple 2 sail design with a mainsail and a job.
+It uses to some standard RC components and servos to control everything.
+Here is a link the the onshape file:

 <hr>